danbev/learning-v8/README.md

 Inline Cachine (IC) is done here which also help to gather type information.
 V8 also has a profiler thread which monitors which functions are hot and should be optimized.
-This profiling also allows V8 to find out inforation about types using IC.
+This profiling also allows V8 to find out information about types using IC.
 This type information can then be fed to Crankshaft/Turbofan.
 The type information is stored as a 8 bit value.

 Each AST node is associated with